Hanks10100/wasm-examples/cpp/README.md

 The `math.c` contains two methods: `add` and `square`.

-In the `index.html`，The `loadWebAssembly` method takes a url of `.wasm` file and convert to a WebAssembly Instance.
+In the `index.html`, the `loadWebAssembly` method takes a url of `.wasm` file and convert to a WebAssembly Instance.

 ## Preview